 2. The U.S. trustee must not have appointed a creditors’ committee for your case, or the court has determined that the committee is not sufficient in overseeing it.

-Qualifying small businesses must follow these chapter 11 bankruptcy requirements in court filings:
+In addition, qualifying small businesses must follow these requirements in court filings:

 - Statement of operations